-When it comes to choosing paint color, you know it’s not an easy decision.
-So much depends on the amount of light in your room, whether you’re looking to brighten up the space or add more character and mood, and finding the perfect shade to complement your furniture.
-Living room colors are some of the most important in the home because this is the space where you entertain, gather, and play.
+When it comes to choosing paint color, it can feel overwhelming with all the choices available.
+So much depends on the amount of light in your room, whether you’re looking to brighten up the space or add more character and mood, and finding the perfect shade to complement the rest of your decor.
+Living room colors are some of the most important in the home because this is the space where you entertain and gather.

 If you find that staring at the color wheels in your local hardware store is causing you stress, you’re not alone.
-Color can look entirely different in the store than in your home, so make sure to buy samples so you can try it out “in real life” before you buy.
-If you need help on what’s trending for living room paint colors, we can help with that.
+Color can look entirely different in the store than in your home, so bring as many samples home to see them “in real life” before you buy.
+If you need help with what’s trending for living room paint colors, keep reading.

 We enlisted the help of Amber Shay, the national design director at Meritage Homes, to tell us what living room colors she’s seeing rise in popularity.
 It turns out grays and whites still rule the day.
 In terms of soft white, Shay suggests Sherwin-Williams’ Egret White.

 It’s a “complicated off-white paint color with warm taupe undertones,” Shay said.
 The color is warm and definitely plays up the tans and beiges in the room.
 It also creates a “light and bright space without the yellow or blue cast that some white paint colors tend to bring.”

 If you’re trying to create a “crisp and contemporary feel to a space,” she explained, Egret White may be the color for you.

 Gray and greige (a blend of beige and gray) continue to be popular for homes of all designs and styles.
 Shay recommends Agreeable Gray, also from Sherwin-Williams, as the “perfect neutral greige.”
 If you want to add a bit of warmth to a room, Shay said it’s her first choice for adding “coziness to any space because it is a warm color without being too yellow.”